andrijadenic9/War-OOP/README.md

 ## Features

 - **Built with Object-Oriented Programming**:
- -The Battle of the Realms game is developed using the principles of object-oriented programming, ensuring a modular and maintainable codebase.
+  - The Battle of the Realms game is developed using the principles of object-oriented programming, ensuring a modular and maintainable codebase.

 - **Army Overview**:
   - Before starting the battle, you can preview each soldier's details including name, weapon, attack damage, and health.